-NAME OF PERSON YIP WAH PUNG LEE K ECK KEONG (i) Whether he has ever been the subject of any order, judgment or ruling of any court, tribunal or governmental body, permanently or temporarily enjoining him from engaging in any type of business practice or activity?
-No No (j) Whether he has ever, to his knowledge, been concerned with the management or conduct, in Singapore or elsewhere, of the affairs of :- (i) any corporation which has been investigated for a breach of any law or regulatory requirement governing corporations in Singapore or elsewhere; or No No (ii) any entity (not being a corporation) which has been investigated for a breach of any law or regulatory requirement governing such entities in Singapore or elsewhere; or No No (iii) any business trust which has been investigated for a breach of any law or regulatory requirement governing business trusts in Singapore or elsewhere; or No No (iv) any entity or business trust which has been investigated for a breach of any law or regulatory requirement that relates to the securities or futures industry in Singapore or elsewhere, No No in connection with any matter occurring or arising during that period when he was so concerned with the entity or business trust?
+NAME OF PERSON LEE JUN YIH NG LIP CHI, LAWRENCE Whether he has ever been the subject of any order, judgment or ruling of any court, tribunal or governmental body, permanently or temporarily enjoining him from engaging in any type of business practice or activity?
+No No (j) Whether he has ever, to his knowledge, been concerned with the Management or conduct, in Singapore or elsewhere, of the affairs of :- any corporation which has been investigated for a breach of any law or regulatory requirement governing corporations in Singapore or elsewhere; or No No (ii) any entity (not being a corporation) which has been investigated for a breach of any law or regulatory requirement governing such entities in Singapore or elsewhere; or No No (iii) any business trust which has been investigated for a breach of any law or regulatory requirement governing business trusts in Singapore or elsewhere; or No No (iv) any entity or business trust which has been investigated for a breach of any law or regulatory requirement that relates to the securities or futures industry in Singapore or elsewhere, No No in connection with any matter occurring or arising during that period when he was so concerned with the entity or business trust?

-NAME OF PERSON YIP WAH PUNG LEE KECK KEONG (k) Whether he has been the subject of any current or past investigation or disciplinary proceedings, or has been reprimanded or issued any warning, by the Monetary Authority of Singapore or any other regulatory authority, exchange, professional body or government agency, whether in Singapore or elsewhere? subject of any current or past investigation or disciplinary proceedings, or has been reprimanded or issued any warning, by the Monetary Authority of Singapore or any other regulatory authority, exchange, professional body or government agency, whether · · · · · · · · · · · · · · · · · · · Any prior experience as a director of an issuer listed on the Exchange?
+NAME OF PERSON LEE JUN YIH NG LIP CHI, LAWRENCE (k) Whether he has been the subject of any current or past investigation or disciplinary proceedings, or has been reprimanded or issued any warning, by the Monetary Authority of Singapore or any other regulatory authority, exchange, professional body or government agency, whether in Singapore or elsewhere?
+No No Disclosure applicable to the appoint ment of Director only.
+Any prior experience as a director of an issuer listed on the Exchange?
 This relates to re-appointment of Director.
 This relates to re-appointment of Director.
 If yes, please provide details of prior experience.
 Not Applicable Not Applicable If no, please state if the director has attended or will be attending training on the roles and responsibilities of a director of a listed issuer as prescribed by the Exchange.
 Not Applicable Not Applicable Please provide details of relevant experience and the nominating committee's reasons for not requiring the director to undergo training as prescribed by the Exchange (if applicable).
 Not Applicable Not Applicable